nd7-dev/nd7-core/README.md

 `~/.nd7` can never be granted.
 If several sessions are running, add `--session <pid>`; the pid is printed when `nd7 run` starts.

-How it holds.
-The profile is applied once, to the whole process tree, and the kernel lets a confined process apply no other profile, so nothing inside can loosen it: not the model, not a compromised dependency, not Claude Code's own sandbox.
+How it holds. `nd7 run` applies the profile once, to the whole process tree, and the kernel lets a confined process apply no other profile, so nothing inside can loosen it: not the model, not a compromised dependency, not Claude Code's own sandbox.
 The one program allowed out is `nd7-exec`, which applies the session's current policy to itself and becomes the shell for the command;
-it takes nothing from the caller's arguments, cwd or environment, and it refuses to run at all if it cannot find its session or its policy.
+it takes nothing from the caller's arguments, cwd or environment, and it refuses to run if it cannot find its session or its policy.
 A command that skips the prefix runs under the floor, which is never wider.
-The full argument, with the measurements and the alternatives that were rejected, is in [docs/DECISIONS.md](docs/DECISIONS.md) (ADR-0007) and the spike reports under [docs/spikes/](docs/spikes/).
+The full argument, with the measurements and the rejected alternatives, is in [docs/DECISIONS.md](docs/DECISIONS.md) (ADR-0007) and the spike reports under [docs/spikes/](docs/spikes/).

-Known limits: Write and Edit run inside the `claude` process, so `nd7 allow` widens Bash but not those tools (restart `nd7 run claude --resume <id>` for that), and Codex's `apply_patch` sees only the floor in the same way; on a machine whose Codex policy sets `allow_managed_hooks_only`, the per-invocation hook is refused and Codex runs under the floor alone; `ps` and `pgrep` are denied; Seatbelt filters network by port, not hostname; Linux is Tier 2 and not yet built.
+Known limits: Write and Edit run inside the `claude` process, so `nd7 allow` widens Bash but not those tools (restart `nd7 run claude --resume <id>` for that), and Codex's `apply_patch` sees only the floor in the same way; on a machine whose Codex policy sets `allow_managed_hooks_only`, Codex refuses the per-invocation hook and runs under the floor alone; `ps` and `pgrep` are denied; Seatbelt filters network by port, not hostname; Linux is Tier 2 and not yet built.